 List your relevant work experience

-After your summary statement you’ll list your relevant work experience.
+After your summary statement, you’ll list your relevant work experience.
 If you’ve had a multitude of jobs, omit the ones that aren’t relevant for the role you’re applying for.
 If you’re fairly new to the hospitality industry but you’ve worked a retail job, then do include that in the list, and highlight the customer service skills you’ve gained in that position.

 You’ll probably bold the job title and follow that with where that job was at.
-When listing the time frame for each role, include the month you started/finished at the job.
+When listing the time frame for each role, including the month you started/finished at the job.
 Not doing so will only raise eyebrows.

 Bullet point your main responsibilities

-Rather than giving a detailed description of your work experience, bullet point your key achievements and responsibilities for each job.
+Rather than giving a detailed description of your work experience, bullet points your key achievements and responsibilities for each job.
 Tailor this to the job you’re applying for, and include the responsibilities that will be expected of you.
 If the ad states you’ll be expected to lead other staff, then highlight your management achievements in your last role.

-You can incorporate some of the words that are used in the job ad, but obviously be mindful that you don’t go overboard with it.
+You can incorporate some of the words that are used in the job ad, but obviously, be mindful that you don’t go overboard with it.